 Uganda is a fast-growing Africa safari destination that is seeing ever-growing numbers of travelers.
-If you’re eying this destination for your next trip, we’ll give you easy steps to planning a successful safari trip to Uganda, the gorilla nation.
+If you’re eying this destination for your next Africa holiday trip, we’ll give you ten easy steps to planning a successful journey to this gorilla destination.

-Plan Your Safari Trip to Uganda in These 10 Easy Trusted Steps
+Plan Your Uganda Safari in 10 Easy Steps

-Here are 10 basic steps to make your dream African trip to Uganda a reality.
+Here are 10 basic steps to make your dream African Holiday in Uganda a reality.

 - Decide Where to Go